unicode-org/message-format-wg/spec/formatting.md

 > ```
 >
 > is implementation-dependent.
-> Depending on whether the options are preserved across
+> Depending on whether the options are preserved
+> between the resolution of the first `:number` _annotation_
+> and the resolution of the second `:number` _annotation_,
-> the two calls to `:number`, a conformant implementation
+> a conformant implementation
 > could produce either "001.000" or "1.000"
+>
+> Each function implementation MAY have
+> its own rules to preserve some options in the returned structure
-> Feedback from users and implementers is desired
+> and discard others.
-> about whether to require one interpretation or the other
+>
+>
+> [!NOTE]
+> During the Technical Preview,
+> feedback on how the registry describes
-> in the spec.
+> the flow of _resolved values_ and _options_
+> from one _function_ to another,
+> and on what requirements this specification should impose,
+> is highly desired.

    An implementation MAY pass additional arguments to the function, as long as reasonable precautions are taken to keep the function interface